AcunatomyConditionsHeadaches & Migraines

 Dry Needling

-The suboccipital muscles, upper trapezius, SCM, and temporalis are the primary muscular drivers of referred head pain.
-Trigger points in these muscles reproduce temple pain, eye pain, and forehead pressure with remarkable specificity.
-Dry needling deactivates them directly — often reducing headache intensity within the same session.
+The suboccipitals, upper trapezius, SCM, and temporalis reproduce temple, eye, and forehead pain with remarkable specificity.
+Dry needling releases them, often within the same session.

 Common questions about headache and migraine treatment.

 Yes.
-Multiple large-scale studies show acupuncture reduces migraine frequency by 50% or more in a significant number of patients.
-It works by regulating the autonomic nervous system, reducing the hypersensitivity that triggers migraines, and improving vascular regulation.
-At Acunatomy, we also target the muscular component — trigger points in the neck and jaw that contribute to the migraine threshold.
-Most patients see a reduction in frequency within the first 3–4 visits.
+Multiple large studies show acupuncture reduces migraine frequency by 50% or more in a significant number of patients, by regulating the autonomic nervous system and improving vascular regulation.
+We also treat the muscular component: trigger points in the neck and jaw that lower your migraine threshold.
+Most patients see frequency drop within 3–4 visits.

-Daily tension headaches are almost always driven by active trigger points in the cervical and suboccipital muscles.
-The upper trapezius, SCM, and suboccipitals refer pain directly into the temples, forehead, and behind the eyes.
-Dry needling deactivates these trigger points, and acupuncture resets the nervous system’s pain threshold.
-Patients with daily headaches often see the frequency drop to a few per week within the first two visits, then continue to improve.
+Yes.
+Daily tension headaches are almost always driven by trigger points in the neck and suboccipital muscles, which refer pain into the temples, forehead, and behind the eyes.
+Dry needling releases them; acupuncture resets the pain threshold.
+Patients with daily headaches often drop to a few per week within two visits.

 A typical treatment timeline.